 Hot and cold

 The natural properties of cast iron allow it to keep your food warm in the Winter, and cool in the Summer, making it ideal for chilled summer soups.
-Placing the casserole in the fridge before use allows the dish to accumulate a good chill – keeping your dish cool at the table.
+Placing the casserole in the fridge before use allows the pan to accumulate a good chill – keeping your dish cool at the table.

 Before First use